grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 While he was on the ladder, the crunching sound of an impact --- almost precisely the same sound as when the sub with the ram initially hit them --- shook the _Prospect_ bow to stern.

-Percy's first thought was that they had in fact been rammed again --- that Cassandra hadn't heard the sub with the ram charging at them.
+"Owen!
+Reduce speed to 2 knots."
+As the boat slowed, Percy's next thought was that they had in fact been rammed again --- that Cassandra hadn't heard the sub with the ram charging at them.
 "Cassandra you fucking little shit!
 You let them hit us!"

 "No Captain Percy!"
-Cassandra yelled up with the deep-grained panic of someone who knows they had made a mistake, "it definitely wasn't them!
+Cassandra wailed with the deep-grained panic of someone who knows they had made a mistake, "it definitely wasn't them!
 They're still miles and miles off."

 Percy looked down at Hemi, who still clung to the ladder, his huge form held like stone by hard, tensed muscles.
 "Hemi, you get that little fucking whore off my sonar immediately and tell me what the fuck is going on with my boat!"

+Hemi slowly lowered himself to the deck of the sonar comparment, and nodded to Cassandra.
+She stood, wobbily on her feet, and handed him the sonar headset.
+Hemi looked towards the hatch that led to the crew quarters and Cassandra followed his eyes, first with her own eyes and then her whole body.
+She disappeared silently below decks.

+Hemi put the sonar headset on and listened closely for a minute.
+"It was just a derelict Sylvia...
+Cassandra was right, the pursuing sub is still at least 10 miles behind us."

+"She still fucked us Hemi.
+A competent operator would have heard that derelict coming on."

+"She was just tired Sylvia.
+She had been at the sonar station for nearly 20 hours.
+I could have made the same mistake in that condition."

+"I can't fucking use her in critical situations Hemi.
+It's too fucking risky."

+Hemi did not reply.

+Bastian was climbing up through the hatch into the sonar compartment when Owen reported to Percy that the _Prospect_ was losing bouyancy in the bow again.
+Percy had already known it through the feeling of the angle of the deck against her feet, but the thought had yet to register itself in the conscious part of her mind.

+Percy looked down and saw Bastian standing at the foot of the ladder up to the control room.
+"Bastian, get up here.
+Owen, before you hit the rack, go down to the fucking cargo hold and check on our welded split in the pressure hull --- fucking money is that it has opened up again with that last little tussle."

+A few minutes later Owen's voice came crackling over the PA radio in the control room.
+"Fuck Captain Percy, you're right.
+Those welds are failing.
+There's already about a fucking foot of water in the bilge."

+"Fuck me!"
+Said Percy.
+She leaned over the trim control panel and flipped on the forward bilge pumps and slid the power controllers up to maximum.
+As the bilges ramped up to full power the higher-pitched hum of their small but powerful electric motors passed through the hull and lay down on top of the bass hum of the main drive motors.
+Bastian looked up at Percy with a doubtful look, but didn't express his doubt verbally.

+"Sylvia," Hemi's voice floated up from below, "whatever hope we have of the sub with the ram not tracking us is gone if you are going to run the bilge pumps."

+"Well, we're not going to fuck around with sinking again Hemi.
+I've had too many fucking close calls with falling down that hole in the last few weeks.
+We'll just have to figure out some other fucking tactic!"

+For the next few hours Hemi carefully tracked the pursuing sub on sonar.
+He grew ever more sure that they were back on the _Prospect's_ track and gaining ground once again.
+Percy nervously watched the battery gauges as the needles dipped slowly down in the areas marked with red cross-hatching.
+The relatively fast speed they had kept up previously now combined with the added draw of the bilge pumps to leave them with terrifyingly little battery power.

+Captain Percy had run out of ideas though.
+She let the _Prospect_ run, with Hemi still occasionally having Bastian make adjustments to steer clear of dangerous objects in the water.

+It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustements when the needles on the battery gauges suddenly dipped down into the solid red zone and then dropped onto their zero needles, flat and lifeless.
+The sound of the electric drive motors died away with them.
+And just a second after that the higher pitched whine of the forward bilge pumps died away too.

+The _Prospect_ sat dead in the water.

+Bastian nervously reached up and tapped the battery gauge, a smoking cigarette propped between two long fingers on a shaking hand.

+"Hemi!"
+Percy called down.
+"We've run the fucking batteries down!"

+Hemi removed the sonar headset and stood at the foot of the ladder to the control room.
+"What do you want to do now?"

+"What the fuck can we do?
+All we've got is hotel power!
+We're going to fucking sink if we don't have power to run those forward bilges."

+"You could flip over the main power to draw from the emergency hotel batteries --- but with the bilge motors running, they'll deplete those batteries in a matter of an hour or so."

+"No." Said Percy.
+"We're going to have to fucking surface."

+"Almost daylight now."
+Said Hemi.

+"Of this I am fucking aware Hemi.
+But that's what we're fucking doing.
+How much garbage is on the surface?"

+"There is still a fair amount of coverage, thought I do believe we have passed through the densest part of the garbage patch now."

+"And how far behind is that ugly fucking sub?"

+"Fewer than 10 nautical miles."

+"Shit.
+Ah fucking well.
+Up we go boys!
+Hemi, want to let some air into the main ballast?"

+A few minutes later a loud hiss pushed through the boat as Hemi opened up the compressed air into the main ballast tanks.
+The _Prospect_ rose slowly up until it bobbed with its deck awash at the surface.

+Percy popped the hatch and climbed up to the bridge under a still-dark sky that was just beginning to lighten in the east.
+The oily water was still black around them and bits of floating refuse and wood lay across the deck, but there were distinctly fewer large shadowed ship hulls in the dimly visible sea around her.